pl853/WebApp-Security-Guide/README.md

 These inputs can be called server-generated input, even if they come from the client, as the values are dictated by our application.
 The UI doenst give the user the option to change these values.

 ### SECURITY CONCERNS: INPUT
-It may seem it's secure to use predefined input values, but its not that secure since the attacker can modify the values before the even reach the victim. </br>
+It may seem it's secure to use predefined input values, but its not that secure since the attacker can modify the values before they even reach the victim. </br>
 For example (see image below) </br>